 Teacher wellbeing continues to be a topic that our readers want more support on.
 We’re listening and will continue to bring you additional content on both teacher and student wellbeing over the coming months.

-STEM (Science, Technology, Engineering and Mathematics) is such a popular area in education and August was STEM month at Teacher, where we brought you several articles that were focussed on these subject areas.
+STEM (Science, Technology, Engineering and Mathematics) is such a popular area in education and August was STEM month at Teacher, where we brought you several articles that were focused on these subject areas.

 The survey also identified some other key areas you would like more of, including accreditation support, relief teaching and early years education.

 You also shared some thoughts on how you’d like to access Teacher articles.
 Several readers requested more Q&As, here is a recent one on school improvement and it’s a format we’ll be returning to regularly.